CoderPat/learning-scaffold/README.md

-# Meta-learning Explanations
+# Learning to Scaffold: Optimizing Model Explanations for Teaching

-This repository contains code exploring meta-learning explainers
+This repository contains source code for the paper *[Learning to Scaffold: Optimizing Model Explanations for Teaching]()*.

 ## Requirements